gelisam/hawk/doc/README.md

 1
 ```

 Hawk is a command-line tool for manipulating text.
-Like [awk](http://cm.bell-labs.com/cm/cs/awkbook/index.html), the command supports an open-ended set of text transformations expressed via an expression language.
+Like [awk](http://cm.bell-labs.com/cm/cs/awkbook/index.html), it supports an open-ended set of text transformations expressed via an expression language.
 In the case of Hawk, the expression language is [Haskell](http://www.haskell.org/), whose basics are assumed to be familar to the reader.

 ## Overview